MetaCheck version 0.0.1.0

 Libraries / Imports

 Best programming practice is to load all required libraries/imports in one block near the top of the code.
-In 3 code files, libraries/imports were at multiple places (i.e., with more than 3 lines in between).
-This was true in the following files, where libraries/imports were loaded on the following lines:
+In 2 code files, libraries/imports were at multiple places (i.e., with more than 3 non-comment lines in between).

-This module retrieves information from repositories (OSF and GitHub) about code files (R, SAS, SPSS, Stata), zip files, and readme.
+This module retrieves information from repositories checked by repo_check about code files (R, SAS, SPSS, Stata).

-The Code Check module lists files on the OSF and GitHub based on links in the manuscript, and retrieves R, Rmd, Qmd, SAS, SPSS, and Stata files.
-The module then uses regular expressions to check the code.
+The Code Check module checks R, Rmd, Qmd, SAS, SPSS, and Stata files, using regular expressions to check the code.
 The regular expression search will detect the number of comments, the lines at which libraries/imports are loaded, attempts to detect absolute paths to files, and lists files that are loaded, and checks if these files are in the repository.
-It will also check for a readme file in the repository, and will warn it can’t examine the contents of zip files.
-The module will return suggestions to improve the code if there are no comments, if libraries/imports are loaded in lines further than 4 lines apart, if files that are loaded are not in the repository, and if hardcoded file paths are found.
+The module will return suggestions to improve the code if there are no comments, if libraries/imports are loaded in lines further than 4 lines apart, if files that are loaded are not in the repository, and if absolute file paths are found.

 The regular expressions can miss information in code files, or falsely detect parts of the code as a fixed file path.
 Libraries/imports might be loaded in one block, even if there are more than 3 intermittent lines.
 The package was validated internally on papers published in Psychological Science.
 There might be valid reasons why some loaded files can’t be shared, but the module can’t evaluate these reasons, and always gives a warning.

-If you want to extend the package to be able to download files from additional data repositories, or perform additional checks on code files, or make the checks work on other types of code files, reach out to the Metacheck development team.
+If you want to extend the package to perform additional checks on code files, or make the checks work on other types of code files, reach out to the Metacheck development team.

 Reference Modules

-We checked 3 references with DOIs in CrossRef and found matches for 2.
+We checked 5 references in CrossRef and found entries for 3.

 Double check any references listed in the tables below.
-This tool has a high false positive rate.
+This module has a high false positive rate.

 This module checks references for mismatches with CrossRef.

-We then check that the title from your reference section is the same as the retrieved title (ignoring differences in capitalisation) and that all author last names in your reference section are also in the retrieved author list (we do not check first names or order yet).
+We check that the title from your reference section is the same as the retrieved title (ignoring differences in capitalisation) and that all author last names in your reference section are also in the retrieved author list (we do not check first names or order yet).
+This check is done for all references with crossref entries in the bib_match table.

 Mismatches may be because of problems with our parsing of references from your PDF (we’re working on improving this), incorrect formatting in CrossRef, or minor differences in punctuation.